Arcimboldo: Nature into Art

-This exhibition focuses on approximately 10 oil paintings by Arcimboldo lent by major museums worldwide, and will provide a means to understanding the secrets of the creation of the painter’s imaginary world, along with his influence on his successors.
+This exhibition focuses on approximately 30 oil paintings and drawings by Arcimboldo among approximately 100 works lent by major museums worldwide, and will provide a means to understanding the secrets of the creation of the painter’s imaginary world, along with his influence on his successors.
 We hope that visitors will enjoy this first introduction in Japan of Arcimboldo’s weirdly witty and wonderful artistry.

 Highlights of the Exhibition

 The first major exhibition in Japan of the works of the genius court painter, Arcimboldo.